syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

 N> Custom page size print is not applicable for any real printer.
-When you choose any custom paper size and try to print it in any real printer then the printer will print the next supported papaer size instead of the choosen one.
+When you choose any custom paper size and try to print it in any real printer, then the printer will print the next supported paper size instead of the choosen one.
 The above mentioned option is only applicable for "Microsoft Print to PDF" printer.

 ## Classic PrintPreview

-SfDiagram provides backward compatibility to show the older or classic print preview be calling `ShowClassicPrintPreview` method instead of `Print()` method.
+SfDiagram provides backward compatibility to show the older or classic print preview by calling the `ShowClassicPrintPreview` method instead of `Print()` method.

 {% tabs %}
 {% highlight c# %}